FU3X/Tor-Minimal-Messaging-Protocol/README.md

 Make pull/merge requests to this repository, I will review, test your code, then decide.

 ### Other details
 - This project will be rewritten in this repository as it faces completion (rewritten up to a few times to improve preformance).
 Hopefully it will also be rewritten in Rust, and/or an even faster langauge if one comes.
+YOU can be the one to determine that!
 - The TOR service and the files to run the hidden service will be packaged with each build of this program.